celery/celery/docs/userguide/extending.rst

 ~~~~~~~~~~~~~~~

 The :program:`celery` umbrella command supports the concept of 'preload
 options'.
-These are special options passed to all sub-commands and parsed
+These are special options passed to all sub-commands.
-outside of the main parsing step.

-The list of default preload options can be found in the API reference:
-:mod:`celery.bin.base`.

-You can add new preload options too, for example to specify a configuration
+You can add new preload options, for example to specify a configuration
 template:

 .. code-block:: python

     from celery import Celery
     from celery import signals
-    from celery.bin import Option
+    from click import Option

     app = Celery()

-    def add_preload_options(parser):
-        parser.add_argument(
+    app.user_options['preload'].add(Option(('-Z', '--template'),
-            '-Z', '--template', default='default',
+                                           default='default',
-            help='Configuration template to use.',
+                                           help='Configuration template to use.'))
-        )
-    app.user_options['preload'].add(add_preload_options)

     @signals.user_preload_options.connect
     def on_preload_parsed(options, **kwargs):